|Nutrition Facts (per serving)|

 - 1 large egg

-- 2 tbsp. olive oil (light, or your favorite neutral vegetable oil)
+- 2 tablespoons light olive oil, light; or neutral vegetable oil

-- 1 1/4 cup buttermilk (or your favorite dairy-free substitute)
+- 1 1/4 cup buttermilk, or a dairy-free substitute

 Measure dry ingredients together in a bowl.
 Whisk to combine.

 In a separate bowl, beat egg until thick and foamy.
 Add oil and buttermilk to egg and whisk to blend.

 Add dry ingredients and whisk until the pancake batter is smooth.
 Gently stir in blueberries.

 On medium-high, heat 1 teaspoon of vegetable oil in a heavy skillet.
 Spoon about 1/3 cup of pancake batter into hot skillet and smooth the pancake.
 Dot the top of the pancake with 1/4 cup fresh blueberries.
 Cook until golden brown on the bottom and carefully flip.
 Cook second side until golden brown.

 Serve warm with maple syrup or homemade blueberry sauce.